Natural language processing: Statistical approach

 In the late 1980s and mid-1990s, the statistical approach ended a period of AI winter, which was caused by the inefficiencies of the rule-based approaches.

 The earliest decision trees, producing systems of hard if–then rules, were still very similar to the old rule-based approaches.

 Only the introduction of hidden Markov models, applied to part-of-speech tagging, announced the end of the old rule-based approach.

 Neural networks

 A major drawback of statistical methods is that they require elaborate feature engineering.
-Since 2015, the statistical approach has been replaced by the neural networks approach, using semantic networks and word embeddings to capture semantic properties of words.
+Since 2015, neural network–based methods have increasingly replaced traditional statistical approaches, using semantic networks and word embeddings to capture semantic properties of words.

 Intermediate tasks (e.g., part-of-speech tagging and dependency parsing) are not needed anymore.

-Neural machine translation, based on then-newly invented sequence-to-sequence transformations, made obsolete the intermediate steps, such as word alignment, previously necessary for statistical machine translation.
+Neural machine translation, based on the then-newly invented sequence-to-sequence transformations, made obsolete the intermediate steps, such as word alignment, previously necessary for statistical machine translation.